CARV-ICS-FORTH/shambles/INSTALL.md

 # kernel

-The kernel needs to be compiled after applying the shambles.patch (or the experimental refactored.patch).
+The kernel needs to be compiled after applying the respective patch.

 # jemalloc